 - It’s very easy to get lost.
 Although getting into Batad is fairly simple, cutting a path through the rice terraces is not and many lone wanderers get lost or, worse, trample on the terraces, obliterating months of hard work by the local people.

 - Finding the waterfall is even more difficult than plotting a route through the terraces – you can’t see it from the Saddle or any of the vantage points from the terraces meaning you really need to know where it is.

 - You can tap into the guide’s knowledge: I found out a lot about rice, planting, harvesting and general life in the villages.
 Over a long day, I also spoke to my guide about local and national matters such as education, politics, culture, wealth, poverty, corruption and travel in the Philippines.
 This is the stuff that you rarely find in guidebooks and made my day all the more fascinating.

-- Your money goes to a local – it’s ingrained in budget travellers to penny pinch and paid guiding can be one of the first things to get slashed from your travel budget, but where 100% of the profits goes into the hands of the guide, you have an opportunity to make a slight, but positive difference to a local family’s life.
+- Your money goes to a local – it’s ingrained in budget travellers to penny pinch and paid guiding can be one of the first things to get slashed from your travel budget, but where 100% of the profits go into the hands of the guide, you have an opportunity to make a slight, but a positive difference to a local family’s life.

 - Free beer – my guide thoughtfully packed a beer for each of us to enjoy at the waterfall.
 Nice touch!

 My guide was called Abner and I would highly recommend him.
 You can contact him on+639268645814 or via his website Ab’s Banaue Tours, which includes a link to his Facebook page.

 Where to eat and drink in Banaue

 Greenview Lodge: edible but a little over-priced compared to other places (cheaper breakfast can be found elsewhere).
 However, not bad-priced brewed coffee (35 pesos).